GuillaumeDesforges/nix-rust-webpack-template/README.md

 This template comes pre-configured with all the boilerplate for compiling Rust to WebAssembly and hooking into a Webpack build pipeline.

+Commands specified below should be run in the Nix devShell provided.

 * `npm start` -- Serve the project locally for development at `http://localhost:8080`.
 It auto-reloads when you make any changes.